geovlazar/techarticles/content/post/fork-a-repo-from-github=and-give-pr.md

 https://github.com/<YourgithubUserName>/<originalreponame>
 ```

-This repo contain all code and branches in the original repository
+This repo contain all code and branches in the original repository.